Q: Where can I read more about this issue? I would like to understand the bigger picture.

 updated chart May 10, 2018

-*property assessment in these cities averaged over previous 4 years, resulting in effective rate less than stated rate: thanks to Tom Davidoff for suggested amendment/comparison.
+*property assessment in these cities averaged over previous 4 years, resulting in effective rate less than stated rate: thanks to Tom Davidoff for suggested comparison.
 Note that even with qualifications based on assessment protocol, Vancouver tax rates are relatively low.

-**property assessment in Montreal frozen at 2016 til 2018 resulting in lower effective rate: thanks to Tom Davidoff for suggested amendment.
+**property assessment in Montreal frozen at 2016 til 2018 resulting in lower effective rate: thanks to Tom Davidoff for suggested comparison.
 Note that even with qualifications based on assessment protocol, Vancouver tax rates are relatively low.

 |2017||Calgary||Montreal stated mill rate||**Montreal effective mill rate||Ottawa stated mill rate||*Ottawa effective mill rate||Toronto stated mill rate||*Toronto effective mill rate||Vancouver pre-tax||Vancouver estimated post tax||UEL pre-tax||